-In 2012, Azuga began revolutionizing fleet telematics with breakthrough pricing, lifetime hardware warranties and no contracts — all industry firsts.
+In 2012, Azuga began revolutionizing fleet telematics with breakthrough pricing, lifetime hardware warranties, and no contracts — all industry firsts.

-Even with those investments, there was no visibility into actual fuel used, vehicle health and risky driver behavior patterns.
-Azuga’s instant-install OBDII device began monitoring vehicle health in as little as 22 seconds, and allowed companies to track their fleets for just 69 cents per day per vehicle (price includes GPS tracking device).
+Even with those investments, there was no visibility into actual fuel used, vehicle health, and risky driver behavior patterns.
+Azuga’s instant-install OBDII device began monitoring vehicle health in as little as 22 seconds and allowed companies to track their fleets for just 69 cents per day per vehicle (price includes GPS tracking device).

-Our rapid growth is due to our customers’ results and Azuga’s incomparable accurate data reading, price point and technology.
+Our rapid growth is due to our customers’ results and Azuga’s incomparable accurate data reading, price point, and technology.
 No other company is providing fleets with such comprehensive information.

 The innovation will not stop here.
 Team Azuga is in constant contact with its customers to ensure our technology solutions are truly providing value and helping companies reach their goals and objectives.
-So, you may be wondering…what’s next?
+So, you may be wondering, what’s next?

 This profile, for example, will provide information on the truck’s expected fuel economy at a high elevation (with lower air resistance and oxygen levels), as well as rolling terrain.
 The same Ford F150 in another region, like Florida, in August, characterized by lower elevation near sea level and fairly level land, will have a very different fuel economy profile.
 Comparing a vehicle’s fuel economy to a region and climate-specific benchmark will help a fleet manager understand whether the vehicle’s fuel economy is adversely affected by poor driving or improper maintenance.
-This data will also help fleet managers better determine budgets, and make more informed vehicle purchasing decisions.
+This data will also help fleet managers better determine budgets and make more informed vehicle purchasing decisions.

-Azuga Labs is also mining its rich fleet database of Diagnostic Trouble Codes (DTC) and building associations between multiple DTC occurrences, fuel economy and maintenance data.
+Azuga Labs is also mining its rich fleet database of Diagnostic Trouble Codes (DTC) and building associations between multiple DTC occurrences, fuel economy, and maintenance data.
 We anticipate that this innovation, combined with telematics and big data analytics, will lead to an automated diagnostic system for fleet vehicles.
-This ‘virtual mechanic’ will use a sophisticated model to assess whether an issue needs immediate attention or not.
+This “virtual mechanic” will use a sophisticated model to assess whether an issue needs immediate attention or not.

 This is just a peek at what the Azuga Data Science team is developing.
 We truly believe data is power, and this is just the beginning of the future.